SoDvc2226/CDK-Branch-and-Bound/README.md

-# CDK-Guided Branch-and-Bound for Polynomial Optimization
+# CDK-Guided Branch-and-Bound for Polynomial Optimization (POP)

-This folder contains a minimal GitHub-facing bundle for the CDK-guided Branch-and-Bound code developed in `BaBEXPs`.
+This folder contains the code necessary for running the CDK-guided Branch-and-Bound algorithm on general POP instances.

-The goal of the method is to solve a general Polynomial Optimization Problem (POP)
+The goal of the method is to solve a general POP

 $$
 \min_{x \in K} f(x),